MiyaoCat/portfolio-site/projects/pro-huskies/notes.md

 (a, b) => b - a)

 # Array.from
 - Creates a new array from array-like objects or anything that's iterable.
-In my case, the LI's of athlete-cards
+In my case, the LI's of athlete-cards.
+Often used to transform something that's iterable into an array.

+# while

+- while (condition)
+  statement